Mucho Macho Man: Retirement

 Mucho Macho Man was retired to Adena Springs in Kentucky with a stud fee for 2015 of $15,000.
 His first starter, Mucho Amor, became his first winner on April 26, 2018.
 Mucho Macho Man finished the year in the top 10 of the North American first crop sire rankings, with 11 winners including Mucho Gusto.
 In 2020, Mucho Gusto became his first Grade I winner by taking the Pegasus World Cup.
-As of 2023 he stands at Hill ‘n’ Dale Farms in Paris, Kentucky.
+He stood at Hill ‘n’ Dale Farms in Paris, Kentucky from 2021 to 2023, before being relocated to Adena Springs North in Aurora, Ontario for the 2024 season, where he currently still stands as the only Breeders Cup Classic winner at stud in Canada.